saeedashraf/DSS_Embrace/README.md

 ## Branching scheme of the GitHub repository
-Updates are made directly in the branch mmain, which is the most up-to-date branch.
+Updates are made directly in the branch main, which is the most up-to-date branch.
 The branch release is used only for the staging of new website releases.
-Documentation and examples are generated from the master branch.
+Documentation and examples are generated from the main branch.